SepDynamics/sep-trader/README.md

 - **Discord/Slack**: Real-time community chat (coming soon)
 - **Blog**: Technical deep-dives and tutorials (coming soon)

-## License
+## License & Commercial Use

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Commercial Dual License**:

+- **Open Source Use**: Free for academic research, education, and open source projects
+- **Commercial Use**: Requires commercial license for revenue-generating applications
+- **Patent Protection**: Algorithms subject to patent applications currently pending

+**Commercial Licensing Available**: For enterprise deployment, integration, and commercial applications, contact licensing@sep-dsl.com

+See the [LICENSE](LICENSE) file for complete terms and conditions.

 ## Roadmap